RyanFin/Game_Programming_Tutorials/README.md

     3) Calling the function takes place *within* the main method.
 When calling methods parameters are filled with *arguments* that allow the function to run.
 This is a process commonly known as *abstraction*, as the entire function does not have to be written manually within main - without concern for the physical write-up of the method.
 - **Page 137**: Encapsulation
     - No variable created within a function can be accessed outside of the function.
 Details of the function is hidden as the details are *encapsulated* in a function.
 This heightens the effect of abstraction.
+- **Page 138**: Scopes
+    - Two main scope types in C++. *GLobal* and *Local*.
+    - Everytime a double curly brace is used this defines a new scope for the program.
+Any variables created within thsi scope is not visible to code outside; therefore, the variable falls under a *local* scope.
+    - Functions and nested functions (using curly braces within a function defines another scope).